-The state monitored CO levels at 12 locations in 2006.
-These sites are shown in the map in Figure 4.
+The state monitored CO levels at 12 locations in 2007.
+These sites are shown in the map in Figure 5.
+The Elizabeth site was temporarily shut down starting in March 2007 through the end of the year.

-CO LEVELS IN 2006
+CO LEVELS IN 2007

-None of the monitoring sites recorded exceedances of any CO standard during 2006.
-The maximum one-hour average concentration recorded was 4.6 ppm at the site in downtown Elizabeth.
-The highest 8-hour average level recorded was 3.0 ppm, also recorded at the downtown Elizabeth site.
-Summaries of the 2006 data are provided in Figure 5 and Table 2 (page 4).
+None of the monitoring sites recorded exceedances of any CO standard during 2007.
+The maximum one-hour average concentration recorded was 3.4 ppm at the site in Elizabeth Lab.
+The highest 8-hour average level recorded was 2.7 ppm, recorded at the East Orange site.
+Summaries of the 2007 data are provided in Figure 6 and Table 2 (page 4).